-Medical procedures often introduce new portals or facilitate the entry of infectious agents.
+Medical and surgical procedures often introduce new portals or facilitate the entry of infectious agents.
 Examples include IV catheters, surgical wounds, intubation, and percutaneous injuries.
-Healthcare workers may develop dermatitis from frequent hand washing or allergy to latex gloves, thereby creating new portals of entry for infection.
+Healthcare workers may develop dermatitis from frequent handwashing or allergy to latex gloves, thereby creating new portals of entry for infection.
 They may receive needlestick injuries that allow microbes access to their bloodstream.
 Any invasive procedure may facilitate entry of microbes into the host.

 Examples of portals of entry include:

-Actions we take to protect portals of entry (our own and our patients) include:
+Actions to protect portals of entry (in healthcare workers and patients) include:

 The final link in the chain of infection is the susceptible host.
 Susceptibility can be reduced in several ways.
-For some diseases we have effective vaccines.
+For some diseases, there are effective vaccines.
 Other diseases produce lasting immunity after illness.
-We have better resistance to disease when we are well rested, well fed, and relatively stress free.
+People have better resistance to disease when they are well rested, well fed, and relatively stress free.
 People who have healthy immune systems are often able to resist infection even when microorganisms do invade.

 Host factors that influence the outcome of an exposure include the presence or absence of natural barriers, the functional state of the immune system, and the presence or absence of an invasive device.

-The very young and the very old are also at risk for compromised immune function.
+The very young and the very old are at risk for compromised immune function.
 Infections are a major cause of death among newborns.
 Although babies receive certain temporary immunities from their mothers through the placenta and in breast milk, their immune systems are still developing, making them vulnerable to infection.
-Older people (>65 years old) are at higher risk of infection too because the immune system becomes less responsive with age.
-In addition, very old people are more likely to have other health problems or normal declines related to aging that render them more susceptible to infection.
+Older people (>65 years) are at higher risk of infection too because the immune system becomes less responsive with age.
+Very old people are more likely to have other health problems or normal declines related to aging that render them more susceptible to infection.

 Nutritional status is a key factor in immune function.
 A person who is poorly nourished may not be able to fight off an infection.